 Homebrew calls itself The missing package manager for macOS and is an essential tool for any developer.

-hit Enter, and follow the steps on the screen:
+hit Enter, and follow the steps on the screen.

 /usr/local/bin to your

-$ echo 'export PATH="/usr/local/bin:$PATH"' >> ~/.bash_profile
+echo 'PATH="/usr/local/bin:$PATH"' >> ~/.bash_profile

 Alternatively, you can also insert

-/usr/local/bin to the first line of
+/usr/local/bin before the first line of

-To be able to use
+Then, to be able to use

 brew you need to start a new terminal session.
 After that